Autopsy report raises new questions after woman found dead at construction site - NewsBreak

+The man accused of dumping Sharpe’s body, Jack Schell, was arrested after it happened and charged with concealing her death.

-Channel 2′s Cobb County Bureau Chief Michele Newell learned Tuesday that police are now searching for a second person they believe was involved in Sharpe’s death.
+WSB’s Cobb County Bureau Chief Michele Newell learned that police are now searching for a second person they believe was involved in Sharpe’s death.
 Police have taken out arrest warrants for Jahman Alston, who is accused of helping Schell to conceal Sharpe’s death.

 Sharpe’s family said the results just lead to more questions.